-The company Directors have carried out a thorough risk assessment and as a business who employs over 50 people, are following the UK Government advice to publish our findings on our website.
+The company has carried out a thorough risk assessment and as a business who employs over 50 people, are following the UK Government advice to publish our findings on our website.
 Please contact us anytime if you have specific questions about any of the following actions.

 Objective: That everyone should work from home, unless they cannot work from home.

 Staff should work from home if at all possible.
 Consider who is needed to be on-site; for example:

 – workers in roles critical for business and operational continuity, safe facility management, or regulatory requirements and which cannot be performed remotely.

 – workers in critical roles which might be performed remotely, but who are unable to work remotely due to home circumstances or the unavailability of safe enabling equipment.

 Planning for the minimum number of people needed on site to operate safely and effectively.